Kent Place School: Awards and recognition

-Kent Place School is a member of the National Association of Independent Schools, International Coalition of Girls' Schools, and the New Jersey Association of Independent Schools.
-Kent Place School has been part of One Schoolhouse since 2010, a consortium of independent schools across the country that offers a selection of classes available online.
+Kent Place School is a member of the National Association of Independent Schools, the International Coalition of Girls' Schools, and the New Jersey Association of Independent Schools.
+Kent Place School has been part of One Schoolhouse since 2010, a consortium of independent schools across the country that offers a selection of online classes.

-Kent Place School was ranked first by Niche as the Best All-Girls High Schools in New Jersey, 3rd Best Private K-12 Schools in New Jersey, 14th Best All-Girls High Schools in America, and 54th Best Private K-12 Schools in America.
+In 2007, The Wall Street Journal listed Kent Place School as one of the world's top 50 schools for its success in preparing students to enter top American universities.
+In 2025, Kent Place School was ranked first by Niche as the Best All-Girls High Schools in New Jersey, 3rd Best Private K-12 Schools in New Jersey, 14th Best All-Girls High Schools in America, and 54th Best Private K-12 Schools in America.
+Kent Place School is recognized by the Environmental Protection Agency as one of the top 30 Green Power Users among K-12 schools nationwide.

-Kent Place School has won various InspirED School Marketers Brilliance Awards for Kent Place magazine, website and printed material of viewbook/prospectus and brochures.
+Kent Place School has won various InspirED School Marketers Brilliance Awards for Kent Place magazine, website, and printed material of viewbook/prospectus and brochures.

 Kent Place School high school students consistently receive recognition from the College Board for college-level achievement on Advanced Placement (AP) examinations.

-In 2007, The Wall Street Journal listed Kent Place School as one of the world's top 50 schools for its success in preparing students to enter top American universities.

-Kent Place School is recognized by the United States Environmental Protection Agency as one of the top 30 Green Power Users among K-12 schools nationwide.